containerd/containerd/docs/tracing.md

 export OTEL_TRACES_SAMPLER_ARG=1.0
 ```

+## Sending traces from the runc shim

+Build `containerd-shim-runc-v2` with the `shim_tracing` build tag to enable
+shim tracing.
+The shim inherits the daemon's OpenTelemetry exporter settings,
+but uses the stable service name `containerd-shim-runc-v2`.

+Each newly launched shim sets these resource attributes:

+- `service.instance.id`: the ID passed to the shim at startup.
+- `service.version`: the shim's build version.

+These attributes override matching keys inherited through
+`OTEL_RESOURCE_ATTRIBUTES`; other inherited attributes are preserved.
+A shared shim retains its identity while serving multiple containers, so
+`service.instance.id` does not identify the target container of every operation.
+The startup ID is not guaranteed to be unique across hosts or containerd
+namespaces; include that context when correlating shim instances.

+Previously, shim service names included the startup ID (`containerd-shim-<id>`).
+Update queries using those names to select `service.name=containerd-shim-runc-v2` and
+filter by `service.instance.id` as needed.

 ## Sending traces from containerd client

 By configuring its underlying gRPC client, containerd's Go client can send